5 examples of account based marketing done right

 1. GumGum

-With personalized content, it can be tough to stick the landing.
+With personalized content, it can be tough to stick to the landing.
 It’s easy to come across as fake or forced, especially when you’re trying to leverage a personal connection with limited public information about a prospect.

 GumGum set the gold standard for personalized ABM marketing in their efforts to land T-Mobile as a client.
 T-Mobile CEO John Legere is very active online on social media, which helped GumGum get a sense of his personality and his likes.
 They learned that he’s a huge fan of Batman.